bpfingston/reading-notes/Express.md

         -`Put` is used for creating a new resourse and replacing the old one.
         -`Patch` is used to modify or update and resource.

-   2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server?
+   2. Provide links to 3 services or tools that allow you to “mock” an API for development like json-server?
         - MockServer.
         - Nock.
         - Apigee.

-   3.Compare and contrast Swagger and APIDoc.js
+   3. Compare and contrast Swagger and APIDoc.js
         - Swagger: It is a free cloud-based API testing and documentation tool to simplify the validation of any API and generate its corresponding OpenAPI documentation.
         - ApiDoc: it creates a documentation from API annotations in the source code.
 It includes a default template which uses handlebars, Bootstrap, RequireJS and jQuery for                     the output of the generated api_data.js and api_project.js as a html-page.

-   4 Which HTTP status codes should be sent with each type of (un)successful API call?
+   4. Which HTTP status codes should be sent with each type of (un)successful API call?
         1. `400` - Bad Request
         2. `401` - Unauthorized
         3. `403` - Forbidden